It's the Easter Beagle, Charlie Brown

 While it's difficult for any Peanuts film to achieve the magic of the Christmas special, with its melding of secular and spiritual themes, this one comes close.
 It does focus on the "fun" parts of the holiday like participating in Easter egg hunts and buying a special Easter outfit.
 But it also takes on holiday consumerism and disappointment.
 Charlie Brown laments that holidays are a time that you look forward to being happy, "but then something spoils it all."
 Viewers of all ages may relate to that sentiment now and then.

-As with every Peanuts film, the message is swathed in terrific humor.
+As with every Peanuts film, the message in It's the Easter Beagle, Charlie Brown is swathed in terrific humor.
 The scenes of Marcie's ill-fated attempts to prepare eggs for dyeing will have everyone laughing.
 Snoopy and Woodstock's wordless interactions speak volumes, especially when Woodstock moves into his deluxe '70s-era bachelor birdhouse.

 Families can talk about...